ancorgs/alp-system-management/transactional.md

   support for transactional systems?
 Or maybe some new layer that works with PackageKit and/or tukit depending on the case?

+### Point of View of the ALP Steering Committee

+Jiri Srain and Frederic Crozat feel that just mentioning the missing packages may not be enough.
+It would be better if Cockpit and YaST would offer a relatively guided way to install the packages and reboot.

+That procedure may not help in those scenarios that are fully image-based (in which installing packages is pointless because they will go away with next image deployment/update).
+But it's fine to ignore those scenarios for now, since they are likely out of scope of 1:1 management systems in general.

+Regarding the question about what should be the right layer to implement package installation, it is NOT expected from PackageKit to get transactional-update support anytime soon.

 ## Management of dependencies

+### Current Status in Cockpit and YaST

 Related to the previous section about software installation, it's worth noticing that there is a kind of philosophical difference in the way both containerized YaST and Cockpit approach to package